qrvey/partner-portal/v2-website/versioned_docs/version-7.2/ui-docs/filtering-data/introduction.md

 ![introduction](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/filters/introduction/interactive.png#thumbnail-40)

 Just as a Page may contain multiple Tabs and a Tab may have many Panels on it, the scope of their filters also corresponds to the same hierarchy: A Global filter scope spans across all Pages; The scope of Page filters includes all Tabs; The scope of Tab filters includes all Panels on the Tab.
-For more on how to apply Interactive Filters please see the <a href="/docs/ui-docs/filtering-data/working-with-filters" target="_blank">Working With Interactive Filters</a> article.
+For more on how to apply Interactive Filters please see the [Working With Interactive Filters](../filtering-data/working-with-filters.md) article.

 * **Global Filters**: These are at the top of the hierarchy of interactive filters.
 A global filter applies to all the panels on all tabs on all pages.